faltrum/UDex/README.md

 To open a position, requests must be created by calling `openPosition``, specifying:

-- The amount to increase in the position ETH(up to a maximum of x15 on the provided XDC collateral).
+- The amount to increase in the position XDC(up to a maximum of x15 on the provided USDT collateral).
-- The amount of XDC used as collateral for the position.
+- The amount of USDT used as collateral for the position.
 - Specify whether the position will be long or short.

 - We use the `checkForAvailableLiquidity` modifier to ensure that the operation to be executed is viable for the protocol's liquidity.